Nu-SCPTheme/Black-Highlighter/.github/ISSUE_TEMPLATE/bug_report.md

 [Provide a full screenshot of the page, along with any other pictures of the issue.]

 **Link to the page(s) having this issue:**
 [It is not possible to debug the styling without being able to see the page in question.
-Please add links of where this issue is occurring.}
+Please add links of where this issue is occurring.]

 **Device information:** (fill in as appropriate)
  - Device: [e.g. iPhone 12]